 Do not use DTS to make your lodging reservations for AF Safety Center classes held at Kirtland AFB.
 AFSEC/SETM generates group billeting reservations on-base for all students and will e-mail the reservation number to students NLT 2 weeks before class start dates.
 Students are responsible for confirming room reservations with their government credit card by calling the Kirtland Inn, DSN 246-9653 or Comm 505-846-9653.

 Students may be billeted on the east or west side of base, a minimum of 3 miles to training location and dining facility.
-Recommend rental car or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Recommend a unit-funded rental car, or call Kirtland Vehicle Operations at DSN 246-2297 (Comm: 505-846-2297) to request a U-Drive-It vehicle.
+Students funded by AETC TDY-to-School funds should refer to the TDY-to-School handbook for rental car information: https://tdytoschool.us.af.mil/login/.

 SETM Course Managers, DSN: 246-1613/1983/9511/4093 (Comm: 505-846-1613/1983/9511/4093); Fax DSN: 246-1464; e-mail address: email@example.com.